WTF is VTF?

 4. redistribute the modified versions.

 These rules are true for all personal and commercial works.
-Velvetyne fonts can be used on any medium you can imagine: poster, logo, magazine, website, app, t-shirt, music video, truck… Remember that you must credit the name of the type designer and of our foundry whenever you use one of our fonts.
+Velvetyne fonts can be used on any medium you can imagine: poster, logo, magazine, website, app, t-shirt, music video, bike trailer… Remember that you must credit the name of the type designer and of our foundry whenever you use one of our fonts.

 If there’s any feature of our fonts that doesn’t suit you, you’re free to change it in order to fit your tastes or your needs.
 In this case, you have to redistribute your creation under the same licence of the original font.
 Please don’t hesitate to send us your modified versions of our fonts!